 The pharmacokinetics of atovaquone have not been studied in patients with hepatic or renal impairment.

 Relationship between Plasma Atovaquone Concentration and Clinical Outcome

 In a comparative trial of atovaquone tablets with TMP-SMX for oral treatment of mild-to-moderate PCP [see Clinical Studies], where subjects with HIV/AIDS received atovaquone tablets 750 mg 3 times daily for 21 days, the mean steady-state atovaquone concentration was 13.9 ± 6.9 mcg/mL (n = 133).
 Analysis of these data established a relationship between plasma atovaquone concentration and successful treatment (Table 6).

 |Steady-state Plasma Atovaquone Concentrations (mcg/mL)||Successful Treatmenta No. Successes/No. in Group (%)|

 |15 to < 20||18/19||95%||18.1/19||95%|

 |aSuccessful treatment was defined as improvement in clinical

 and respiratory measures persisting at least 4 weeks after cessation of

-therapy.
-This was based on data from patients for which both outcome and
+based on data from subjects for whom both outcome and steady-state plasma

 bBased on logistic regression analysis.